-As parents, we all know that even in the safest of settings, accidents happen, and children may get hurt.
+As parents and guardians, we all know that even in the safest of settings, accidents happen, and children may get hurt.
 Knowing the types of common injuries, as well as why and how children get hurt, will help a child’s family members, coaches and other individuals find preventive measures, and help reduce the incidence of injury.

 Given the spontaneous nature of children and the “controlled chaos” of children’s play, its of no surprise that falls and twists result in strains and sprains, bruises and abrasions.

 Soccer is the most popular sport in the world, and the fastest growing team sport in the U.S. Young soccer players who are hit by the ball, fall, and come into contact with other players, often suffer bruises, knee, ankle, and shin injuries.

 Playground equipment, although not associated with a sport, is responsible for an estimated 125,000 injuries annually.
 Three quarters of all playground injuries happen on swings and monkey bars.
 Injuries on slides and seesaws account for the remaining fourth.
 (US Consumer Product Safety Commission).

 Children who complain of elbow pain are most likely to be suffering from an overuse syndrome.
 Little League Elbow, for example, results in pain, stiffness, and reduced range of motion.
 This injury is directly related to the frequency and intensity of the pitch.
 Swimmers and skaters may also be at risk for overuse injuries because of repetitive stresses placed on particular joints.